Commit This to Memory: Touring

 During the recording of the album, the band embarked on their first headlining tour, The Sub-Par Punk Who Cares Tour 2004.
 After recording, the band set out on the inaugural Epitaph Tour, alongside Matchbook Romance and From First to Last, with appearances by the Matches and Scatter the Ashes on select dates.
 The tour visited every major US city, and ran from February 2 to March 19, 2005.
 The band played to larger crowds on the tours supporting the album, including over 9,000 fans on a Chicago date in 2005.
 The group "toured incessantly", including dates on the Warped Tour 2005.
 Afterwards, the band joined the Nintendo Fusion Tour with Fall Out Boy, Panic! at the Disco, and The Starting Line, which was their largest nationwide tour to that point.
 The group had been friends with Fall Out Boy for many years prior, having both played side-by-side before either group found their respective success.
+The next year, the band also played more U.S. shows with OK Go and Plain White Ts, and again headlined the Warped Tour.

-The band embarked on a tour celebrating the tenth anniversary of the album between January and February 2015, playing the album in its entirety.
-"It doesn't feel like ten years ago, but then it also feels like a lifetime ago," said Pierre.
-The group later extended this anniversary tour, and further toured the album between June and August 2015.
+The band has on two occasions celebrated the album's tenth and seventeenth anniversaries, respectively, with full-album concerts.
+The band first played the album in full in 2009; in 2012, they played the full record as part of their "4 Albums.
+2 Nights.
+7 Cities" jaunt.
+They embarked on a tour celebrating the tenth anniversary of the album between January and February 2015; the group later extended this outing, and further toured the album between June and August 2015.
+The band planned to celebrate the album's fifteenth birthday with another anniversary tour, but the COVID-19 pandemic shunted their plans; these shows were later performed in 2022.